 Families are invited to visit their loved ones during our regular visiting hours: Tuesdays and Thursdays, 7-8:30 p.m. and Saturdays, Sundays and holidays, 2-4 p.m. and 7-8:30 p.m.
 Visits outside of these regular hours can be arranged for those travelling from outside of the Lower Mainland.
 Tablets, and long distance calling is available on all units, allowing patients video conference and telephone access to their families.

 There is a dedicated Patient and Family Advisory Council and a separate Family Advisory Council through which families can partner and help shape services.
-For more information in how to participate in patient care meetings, please reach out to your loved one’s assigned social worker.
+For information on how to participate, reach out to your loved one’s assigned social worker.

 The Forensic Psychiatric Clinics provide treatment for adults in B.C. with mental health and substance use disorders who are also in conflict with the law.
 People who have had contact with community corrections or who have been found Not Criminally Responsible due to Mental Disorder or Unfit to stand Trial (NCRMD) are referred to these clinics for ongoing treatment.
 The clinics also operate the Forensic Sex Offences Program.